hybridauth/hybridauth/APPLE.md

     ]
 ```

-* Although the secret is generated, **you have to configure a `secret` parameter** in your provider configuration (any non-empty string) because secrets are compulsory in HybridAuth for all OAuth2 Providers, and I didn't want change things there since I am not involved in the project.

 * The token returned after authentication is a signed JWT.
 Validating the signature is optional (default: true) and requires an a additional library and an additional lookup (@todo caching).
 Validation can be disabled by setting.   `"verifyTokenSignature" => false`.